 For the first time, sensors and a computer play umpire in a pro baseball game

-SAN RAFAEL, Calif.—It turns out 21st-century baseball with a computer calling balls and strikes feels a lot like 20th-century baseball (you know, with a human behind the plate).
+SAN RAFAEL, Calif.—21st-century baseball with a computer calling balls and strikes feel much like 20th-century baseball (you know, with a human behind the plate).
 There appear to be two main differences.
 The first and most obvious is volume.
-Machines just aren’t good at giving that classic umpire grunt, so you still need a warm body to do it.
+Machines aren’t good at giving that classic umpire grunt, so you still need a warm body.

 The second?
 Accuracy.
-“You face [Hall of Fame pitcher] Greg Maddux, and he’d get a foot off the plate,” recalls Eric Byrnes, former Oakland A’s player, and current baseball analyst.
-“So if we have a chance to get it right if we have a chance to get a pitch every time, why would we not?”
+“You face [Hall of Fame pitcher] Greg Maddux, and he’d get a foot off the plate,” recalls Eric Byrnes, former Oakland A’s player and current baseball analyst.
+“So if we have a chance to get it right, if we have a chance to get a pitch every time, why would we not?”
 Byrnes was the man behind Tuesday night’s historic technological feat.
 On a picturesque evening in Marin County just north of San Francisco, the San Rafael Pacifics faced off against the Vallejo Admirals in what was billed as the first professional baseball game to be called by a piece of technology rather than a person.
-In this minor league showdown, the role of the balls-and-strikes umpire was played by a mounted three-camera tracking setup synced with a computer.
+In this minor league showdown, the ball-and-strikes umpire role was played by a mounted three-camera tracking setup synced with a computer.

-(Two of the cameras are mounted at each end of the upper corner of the grandstands behind the plate; the third sits in center field.)
-Together, the devices comprise a system better known by its commercial moniker: Pitchf/x.
+(Two cameras are mounted at each end of the upper corner of the grandstands behind the plate; the third sits in the center field.)
+The devices comprise a system better known by its commercial moniker: Pitchf/x.
 It was soon dubbed #RoboUmp on Twitter.
 “I’m not looking to eliminate any umpires, not one.
 If anything, we’re essentially going to add an umpire,” Byrnes noted.
-Accordingly, there were still two standard umpires on the field and another behind the plate.
-That’s the standard setup of the Pacific Association of Professional Baseball Clubs, an independent league in the San Francisco Bay Area (it’s considered a Single A equivalent).
+Accordingly, two standard umpires were still on the field, and another was behind the plate.
+That’s the standard setup of the Pacific Association of Professional Baseball Clubs, an independent league in the San Francisco Bay Area (considered a Single A equivalent).
 But rather than his usual duties, the home plate umpire largely remained silent, only calling foul balls and any potential plays at the plate.

 baseball game